Bundanoon ban deals blow to beverage industry as New South Wales government bans bottled water in state departments

 “I have never seen 350 Australians in the same room all agreeing to something,” said Jon Dee, who helped spearhead the “Bundy on Tap” campaign in Bundanoon, a town of 2,500 about 100 miles south of Sydney.
 “It’s time for people to realise they’re being conned by the bottled water industry.”

-First popularised in the 1980s as a convenient, healthy alternative to sugary drinks, bottled water today is often criticised as an environmental menace, with bottles cluttering landfills and requiring large amounts of energy to produce and transport.
+First popularised in the 1980s as a convenient, healthy alternative to sugary drinks, bottled water in cans or cartons today is often criticised as an environmental menace, with bottles cluttering landfills and requiring large amounts of energy to produce and transport.

 Over the past few years, at least 60 cities in the United States and a handful of others in Canada and the United Kingdom have agreed to stop spending taxpayer money on bottled water, which is often consumed during city meetings, said Deborah Lapidus, organiser of Corporate Accountability International’s “Think Outside the Bottle” campaign in the US.